fesacor/python-courses/lynda-advanced-python/README.md

 Create tuples which have a general name, and each entry has its own "tag".

 Use `_replace()` to replace the value for a given "tag" in the tuple.

+### `defaultdict`

+Have a default value for each dictionay entry.

+> If I try to access a key that doesn't exist, the key is created with the default value.

+A `type` must be passed as an argument.
+It specifyes the type of the default values.
+This can be replaced by a `lambda` which sets the default value.